-When children are involved, an abuse victim has a harder time coming out of the toxic relationship.
-They consider the future of their children and wait for them to be grown up enough to deal with the trauma that they may face when they eventually come out.
+An abuse victim has a harder time coming out of a toxic relationship when children are involved.
+They consider the future of their children and wait for them to be grown up enough to deal with the trauma that they may face when the truth about one of their parents being abusive eventually comes out.

 7. Religious/societal barriers

-Many abuse victims are forced to stay in an abusive relationship because of their religious or social norms.
-They may fear to bring shame on their family in the community if they choose to walk out of the relationship.
+Many victims are forced to stay in an abusive relationship because of religious or social norms.
+They may fear bringing shame on their family if they choose to walk out of a marriage.

 8. Love for the abuser

 As unlikely as this may seem to an outsider, many abuse victims have genuinely expressed being in love with their abuser.
-The victim and the abuser may have children together, making the victim want to make the relationship work out.Published in
+The victim may want to make the relationship work, despite the abuse.

 This phenomenon is known as ‘Stockholm Syndrome’ and it is not as uncommon as you’d think.
 Many victims fall for their captors and their toxic ways.